 This course is perfect for payroll managers, supervisors and team leaders to assist them to keep up to date on recent and proposed legislative changes to ensure their organisation is compliant.

 What will I learn?

-This course also analyses the impact of the changes on employees, the employer, third parties and the various departments.
 This training course represents the single best opportunity to be briefed and updated on current changes, future changes and their implications.

 Income tax and National Insurance

 - Welsh income tax from April 2019

 - 2018-19 changes to the Full Payment Submission (FPS)